 When you’re ready to get a quote, make sure the contractor provides a detailed plan.
 A price given over the phone without a proper look is a red flag.
 A trustworthy plumber will insist on a thorough camera inspection to understand the condition of your pipes and give you an accurate cost.
 Don’t forget to ask about the specific methods they use for epoxy lining and their experience with projects like yours.
 It’s also smart to ask about the project timeline and any potential disruptions to your home.
 Finally, a great contractor will offer warranties on their work, giving you peace of mind that the job is done right.

-Finding a Plumber You Can Trust
+How to Find a Plumber You Can Trust

 Choosing the right company is just as important as the repair method itself.
 Start by looking for a professional service with a proven track record, solid guarantees, and a focus on customer satisfaction.
 While it might be tempting to go with the first quote you get, it’s a good practice to get at least three quotes for a big job like pipe lining.
 This allows you to compare prices and options.
 Take some time to look for reviews and testimonials from previous customers to see what their experiences were like.
 A family-owned business often provides a level of care and accountability that gives homeowners extra confidence.